schemaanalyst/directedRandom-R-pkg/README.md

 * R/tables_generator.R `siginificant_mutant_operators_fixed(mutanttiming, rtrn = "data", m = "median")`

 ## Example Run
-All in the R shell
+In your data directory run the R shell and use the following commands

 * Collect Data